Benjamin Moser: Biography

 Born in Houston, Moser attended St. John's School and graduated from Brown University with a degree in history.
 He came to Brown with the intention of studying Chinese, but soon switched to Portuguese, a choice that would have great influence on his subsequent work.
-He worked briefly in publishing and was living in New York City when he met his current partner, Dutch novelist Arthur Japin.
+He worked briefly in publishing and was living in New York City when he met his partner, Dutch novelist Arthur Japin.
 Moser then moved to several different cities in Europe before eventually settling in the Netherlands where he earned his MA and PhD from Utrecht University.
 He is the brother of author and progressive political activist Laura Moser.

 Career and work

 Why This World: A Biography of Clarice Lispector

 Moser’s first book, Why This World, was published in 2009, and was widely recognized as introducing the Brazilian writer Clarice Lispector, up until that point largely unknown in the United States, to an international public.

 "Despite a cult following of artists and scholars, Lispector has yet to gain her rightful place in the literary canon," wrote Fernanda Eberstadt in The New York Times Book Review.
 "Benjamin Moser’s lively, ardent and intellectually rigorous biography promises to redress this wrong ...
 His energetically researched, finely argued biography will surely win Lispector the English-language readership she deserves."

-Reviews of the book, which was a finalist for the National Book Critics Circle award, were overwhelmingly positive.
+Reviews of the book, which was a finalist for the National Book Critics Circle award, were positive.
 “This is rich biographical material that gets only richer as Mr. Moser, a translator and a book critic for Harper’s Magazine, begins to unpeel the layers of her complicated life.
 Why This World sucks you … into its subject’s strange vortex. … [Moser] is a lucid and very learned tour guide, and his book is a fascinating and welcome introduction to a writer whose best work should be better known in this country,” wrote Dwight Garner in The New York Times.

-In The New York Review of Books, Lorrie Moore wrote that the book was “impressively researched ...
+In The New York Review of Books, Lorrie Moore wrote that the book was “Impressively researched ...
 Well-written and remarkable ...
 He discusses her work in great detail, book after book, with sympathy and insight, and admirably eschews jargon ...
 Moser is impressive ... in his interest and take on Brazilian politics.
 Providing authoritative historical backdrop is his forte.”

 The book was translated in many countries and was a bestseller in Brazil.